 For those seeking the best week long trek in Sikkim, the Goecha La Trek is a must-do trekking trail to undertake.
 This eight-day trek immerses trekkers in pristine wilderness, surrounded by majestic peaks, lush forests, and stunning alpine scenery.
 Renowned as one of the best trekking trails in Sikkim, the Goecha La Trek offers a scenic extravaganza coupled with thrilling adventures.

 The trek from Yuksom to the Goecha La Pass allows trekkers to witness panoramic views of the Kanchenjunga Range—adding to its allure.
-This eight-day trek in Sikkim perfectly blends natural beauty with cultural richness and provides an incredible sense of accomplishment.
-The most popular and among the best treks in Sikkim through rich forest to wind scarred mountain ridges capped by the eternal snows of the Himalayan Peaks.
+This trek also blends natural beauty with cultural richness of Sikkim perfectly, and also provides an incredible sense of accomplishment.
+The most popular and among the best treks in Sikkim, this trekking trail takes you through rich forest to wind scarred mountain ridges capped by the eternal snows of the Kanchenjunga Range.

 Overview of the Trek